cleder/restsims/README.rst

 It provides a basic HTML interface to test and play around with the service.

-**WARNING!**: restsims does not yet support authentication so you do NOT want to USE it on a PUBLIC network, but behind a firewall only
+**WARNING!**: restsims does not yet support authentication so you do NOT want to USE it on a PUBLIC network, but behind a firewall only.

 I use it in production since early 2012 and did not experience any problems with it.